The Link Between ADHD And Depression

 What is depression?

-According to researchers at the Mayo Clinic, depression is a mood disorder that can intensely affect how you think, act, and feel, causing significant distress and making it difficult to function in one or more areas of your life.
-Using to be diagnosed with depression, you must feel depressed for several weeks.
+Depression is a mood disorder that can intensely affect how you think, act, and feel, causing significant distress and functional difficulties in one or more areas of your life.
+Per the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), to be diagnosed with depression, you must feel depressed every day for most of the day for at least two weeks.
 There are different types of depression, such as major depression, which can be more severe.
 People can experience depression in different ways.
 Depression can also come and go.
 You may experience a depressive episode or a depression increase at various points, and you may also start to feel better some days.
+Below are some of the common signs and symptoms of depression:

 Common signs of depression